 6.5.6 No more than 50 percent (50%) of the trees, approved to be planted, shall be of any one species and no less than 25 percent (25%) of the total trees planted shall be of any one species.
 Trees shall be chosen from a list provided by the Tree Warden, unless an alternative is specifically approved by the CPDC.

-6.5.7 Trees along a public way shall be spaced at intervals of fifty (50) feet; provided, however, that no trees shall be planted within fifty (50) feet of an intersection or future intersection.
+6.5.7 Redevelopment fronting right of way sidewalk or tree-lawn shall install new street tree species, to be approved by the Tree Warden, at a rate of one tree per every 50 linear feet of frontage.
+Trees along a public way shall be spaced at intervals of fifty (50) feet; provided, however, that trees to be planted within fifty (50) feet of an intersection or future intersection require additional species and location approval by the Tree Warden.
 Trees on one (1) side of a street may be set either opposite or diagonally to trees on the opposite side.
 Trees shall be planted two and a half (2½ ) feet behind the sidewalk or six (6) feet behind the gutter line and always within the right-of-way.
 The location of all the proposed trees must be reviewed by the Tree Warden on site and approved prior to installation.

+Redevelopment not fronting viable planting area within sidewalk or tree lawn, as determined by the Tree Warden, shall be required to submit payment-in-lieu of any required tree to the Town’s Shade Tree Fund at a rate of $250 per required tree.

 6.5.8 The minimum acceptable size of tree to be planted along a public way shall be three (3) inch trunk caliper at four (4) feet above the grade.
 At the time of delivery, the Tree Warden must approve the proposed trees.
 Evergreen trees shall be at least eight (8) feet tall at the time of planting.